Shopping in Venice can be disappointing. People often write to me lamenting that all they find are tacky souvenir shops.

 The ghetto also has some superb delicatessens and bakeries filled with tempting treats.
 Spend a morning here and you'll not regret it...
 I promise.

-There aren't a lot of toy shops in Venice but boys in particular will love Gilbert Penzo's boat shop in San Polo 2681, Calle seconda dei Saoneri, 30125.
-Gilbert makes the most incredible scale models of gondolas and other traditional Venetian boats.
-He also sells DIY kits... my son absolutely loves them.
+There aren't a lot of toy shops in Venice, but boys and dads will love Gilberto Penzo's boat store in San Polo 2681, Calle seconda dei Saoneri, 30125.
+Gilberto makes the most incredible scale models of gondolas and other traditional Venetian boats - each one is a work of art and hand carved from wood.
+He also sells DIY kits (my son absolutely loves them) and little wooden boats in bottles.